 This clause may be modified to include additional membership requirements.

 The Chair shall review the voting membership list at least annually.
 Voting members are expected to fulfill the obligations of active participation as defined in Clause 4.1.1.
-When a voting member is found in habitual default of these obligations, the Chair shall consider the matter for appropriate action, which may include termination of membership.

 Working Group Membership Roster